Skip to main content

 Keep it selective

-Link boosting doubles links to your money pages.
-If applied too broadly, this can look unnatural to search engines.
+Link boosting increases links to your money pages.
+If applied too broadly, this may look unnatural to search engines and could dilute the impact.
 We recommend boosting no more than 3-5% of your indexed pages at any time.

 How to enable link boosting on an existing agent